recomb-conference/recomb-genbio/README.md

-# RECOMB-BioAI Website Template
+# RECOMB-GenBio Website Template

 ### About
-This project is the website template and content used for RECOMB-BioAI, see the live website at https://recomb.org/recomb-BioAI
+This project is the website template and content used for RECOMB-GenBio, see the live website at https://recomb.org/recomb-GenBio

 #### The main files to edit